LYAGALASATHWIK/project/README.md

 ## Contact

 For any inquiries or issues, please contact:
-- Name: Azim Mohideen
+- Name: lyagala sathwik
-- Email: azim.mohideen@gmail.com
+- Email: sathvikyadav12345@gmail.com